The Hidden Route: How One Survivor Escaped a UK-Connected Trafficking Network — Twice

 UNITED STATES—Victoria Cameron’s story begins in London and passes through Kiev, Paris, New York, Kansas City, and finally the Swiss Alps — a hidden trail of trafficking, retaliation, and survival that she is now preparing to tell in her forthcoming memoir, Scotland’s Les Misérables.

-She was abducted during a Halloween costume party on October 31, 1989, by five members of the network who used costumes from the musical “Phantom of the Opera”— including the Phantom of the Opera costume — to conceal their identities.
+An eight year old child in 1989, Victoria was child trafficked from London, UK, on October 31, 1989, on the eve of her ninth birthday.
+She was abducted at the home of a British aristocrat during a Halloween costume party by five members of a trafficking network who used costumes from the musical “Phantom of the Opera”— including the Phantom of the Opera costume — to conceal their identities.

 Her uncle, who had left the event earlier due to illness, had arranged with the party’s hostess for Victoria to be helped in finding a ride home.
 According to Victoria, the individual initially designated to drive her was later approached by Ghislaine Maxwell, who offered that Jeffrey Epstein would drive her home instead.
 It was under this arrangement that she left the party and was abducted.